Be-Secure/Be-Secure/README.md

 [**oah-bes-vm**](https://github.com/Be-Secure/oah-bes-vm) for easy local deployment of Be-Secure environments.

-[**BeSlighthouse**](https://github.com/Be-Secure/BeSLighthouse) BeSlighthouse is a community dashboard for TAVOSS Components that are security assessed by the Be-Secure community.
+[**BeSLighthouse**](https://github.com/Be-Secure/BeSLighthouse) BeSLighthouse is a community dashboard for TAVOSS Components that are security assessed by the Be-Secure community.